Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

 Another and perhaps even more dramatic instance of this situation is one where the random process we are interested in is smooth so that the spectrum of its covariance matrix decays quickly \cite{Adler,Rasmussen}.
 For practical purposes one may then consider $m-d$ of the eigenvalues to be equal to zero (rather than just very small).
 This is an instance of ``partial noise'' \cite{Morzfeld2012}, i.e. the state space splits into two disjoint subspaces, one of dimension $d$, which contains state variables, $u$, that are directly driven by Gaussian noise, and one of dimension $m-d$, which contains the remaining variables, $v$, that are (linear) functions of the random variables~$u$.
 Thus, the steady state covariance matrix is of size $d\times d$ and the effective dimension is independent of the state dimension and moderate even if $m$ is large.
+Smoothness of the random perturbations may be particularly important in data assimilation for PDE (e.g. in fluid mechanics), since the PDE itself can require regularity conditions \cite{Stuart}.

-Note that the key to the small effective dimension in the above cases is the correlation among the errors and indeed, the data assimilation problems (or covariances $Q$ and $R$) derived by various practitioners and theorists show a strong correlation of the errors (see e.g. \cite{vanLeuween2003,Wheeler,Zhang,Rasmussen,Adler,MillerCane,MillerHackert,MillerSpitz,Morzfeld2012,Bennet1987}).
-The correlations are also key to the well-boundedness of infinite dimensional problems \cite{Stuart} where the spectra of the covariances (which are compact operators in this case) decay; a well correlated noise model was obtained from an infinite dimensional problem in \cite{Ghattas,Bennet1987}.
+Note that the key to the moderate effective dimension in all of the above cases is the correlation among the errors and indeed, the data assimilation problems derived by various practitioners and theorists show a strong correlation of the errors (see e.g. \cite{vanLeuween2003,Wheeler,Zhang,Rasmussen,Adler,MillerCane,MillerHackert,MillerSpitz,Morzfeld2012,Bennet1987}).
+The correlations are also key to the well-boundedness of infinite dimensional problems \cite{Stuart} where the spectra of the covariances (which are compact operators in this case) decay; a well correlated noise model was obtained from an infinite dimensional problem in \cite{Bennet1987}.

 The geometrical interpretation of this situation is as follows: because of correlations in the noise, the probability mass is concentrated on a $d$-dimensional manifold, regardless of the dimension $m\geq d$ of the state space.
 In addition one must be careful that the noise in the observations not be too strong.
 Otherwise the data can push the probability mass away from the $d$-dimensional manifold (i.e. the data increase uncertainty, instead of decreasing it).
 This assumption is reasonable, because typically the data contain information and not just noise.
+Similar observations were reported for infinite dimensional, strong constraint problems for low-observation noise (covariance of the error in the data goes to $0$), see Theorem 2.5 in \cite{Stuart}.